revaturelabs/interviewquestions/InterviewSpecificQuestions/AWS/AWS.md

 ------

-4. In general, S3 service can have how many buckets?
+4.In general, S3 service can have how many buckets?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)